my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   but <span style='color:red'>my problem is I tend to get too close to the curb</span>, and sometimes even risk hitting the curb when I straighten the car;
         -   either stop and go forward, turning left a bit so your tail comes to right a bit;
             -   go forward then come back again would be a minor fault; but still a pass; you can afford to do 15 minor faults; so it's OK, don't be compulsive;
-        -   <span style='color:chartreuse'>or you do more than 2 turns</span> when you straighten your car <span style='color:chartreuse'>at first</span>;
+        -   <span style='color:#32CD32'>or you do more than 2 turns</span> when you straighten your car <span style='color:#32CD32'>at first</span>;
             -   do NOT try to turn more to the right after your initial 2 turns to the right when you feel you are too close to the curb, b/c this way, your car <span style='color:red'>nose will hit the curb</span> when you about to finish your straightening;
-        -   or you do your 2 turns to the right <span style='color:chartreuse'>early</span>, leave a bigger triangle (the bottom of your triangle is approximately how wide you will be from the curb when you finish straightening your car, maybe shrink a little bit);
+        -   or you do your 2 turns to the right <span style='color:#32CD32'>early</span>, leave a bigger triangle (the bottom of your triangle is approximately how wide you will be from the curb when you finish straightening your car, maybe shrink a little bit);

 -   it's a big problem if you hit the curb hard.